SteadyCadence/api-docs/content/06-records.md

 > Questions for Oliver:
 * Should we call these Spatial Units or Project Locations?
 They're called Project Locations in the docs and on the platform, so I'm inclined to go that route.
 Are they called Spatial Units for a reason?
-* I'm noticing that spatical unit / project locations are sometimes structured differently than they are in this introduction.
-Would love to talk through that with you to make sure I understand.

 Projects in the Cadasta Platform are spatial in nature – collections of points, lines, and polygons representing areas where land rights documentation is happening.
 These points, lines, and polygons can be retrieved and modified using the Cadasta API.